Frequently Asked Questions

 A: If it's your first visit, you will be require to fill out a consent and health history form.
 After you've filled in the form, will begin by asking you general questions to establish what areas you would like worked on, what sort of pressure you're after, if there are any conditions needing to be addressed, and to determine what type of massage will be appropriate to your condition(s).

-It is important to list all health concerns and medications so I can adapt the session to your specific needs without causing further stress or trauma to the muscles and surrounding tissue(s).
-It is also important to list any allergies so I can make sure they won't be present during your massage, or if I need to use a different oil or lotion during your session.
+It is important to list all health concerns and medications so we can adapt the session to your specific needs without causing further stress or trauma to the muscles and surrounding tissue(s).
+It is also important to list any allergies so we can make sure they won't be present during your massage, or if we need to use a different oil or lotion during your session.

 Q: What do I wear for my massage session?

 A: You can wear whatever you feel most comfortable in.
-During your massage I'll only uncover the area being worked on while you are draped (covered) with a clean sheet.
+During your massage we'll only uncover the area being worked on while you are draped (covered) with a clean sheet.

 Q: Do I have to cover myself with a sheet or towel?